stefanoverna/graphql8/guides/pro/installation.md

 bundle install
 ```

-Then, check out some of `GraphQL::Pro`'s features!
+Then, check out some of `GraphQL8::Pro`'s features!

 ## Updates

-To update `GraphQL::Pro`, use Bundler:
+To update `GraphQL8::Pro`, use Bundler:

 ```sh
 bundle update graphql-pro